 IKEA and Save the Children

-Save the Children and IKEA began collaborating in 1994 launching a signature advocacy partnership aimed at bringing transparency to the issues of child labor and safety throughout Southeast Asia.
-Together they developed the IKEA Code of Conduct outlining rules within their supply chain aimed at more aggressively preventing child labor abuses.
-In continued cooperation, the IKEA Foundation and Save the Children have worked together to address the root causes of child labor in India and Pakistan and helping to assure children’s needs are met during natural disasters or emergencies.
+Save the Children and IKEA began collaborating in 1994, launching a signature advocacy partnership aimed at bringing transparency to the issues of child labor and safety throughout Southeast Asia.
+Together they developed the IKEA Code of Conduct outlining rules within their supply chain, aimed at more aggressively preventing child labor abuses.
+In continued cooperation, the IKEA Foundation and Save the Children have worked together to address the root causes of child labor in India and Pakistan, and to help assure children’s needs are met during natural disasters or emergencies.

 Partnering to Create a Better Everyday Life for Children

 Save the Children’s child rights programs in India and Pakistan, funded by the IKEA Foundation, aim to improve the lives of children in cotton-growing districts by protecting them from hazardous forms of child labor, abuse, violence, exploitation and neglect.
 We make tremendous efforts to fight the root causes of child labor and strengthen children’s rights in the cotton communities so we can keep children safe, out of factories and cotton fields and in classrooms where they can learn, play and develop.

 We are quickly and efficiently helping children whose communities are struck by disasters or conflict.
 At the onset of an emergency, the IKEA Foundation guarantees a decision 24 hours after receiving a funding application from Save the Children.
 This enables Save the Children to be fast, flexible and efficient when deploying humanitarian experts to the field to save lives, alleviate suffering and restore dignity of affected children and their families.